Scales of justice, law books, and open notebook symbolize tobacco product regulations.

 How you market your products is just as regulated as how you sell them.
 The Family Smoking Prevention and Tobacco Control Act gives the FDA broad authority to restrict tobacco advertising, particularly any marketing that could appeal to children.
 This includes rules on where ads can be placed, what they can say, and the imagery they can use.
 Your product labels must also meet strict requirements, including displaying mandatory health warnings in the correct size and format.
 Any claims you make about your product, such as suggesting it is less harmful than others, require FDA authorization as a modified-risk tobacco product.
 Misleading or non-compliant marketing can result in warning letters and other penalties.

-Stay Compliant with Online Sales
+How to Stay Compliant with Online Sales

 Selling tobacco products online doesn’t exempt you from FDA rules—in fact, it often requires even more diligence.
 All federal laws and regulations that apply to brick-and-mortar retailers also apply to online sellers.
 This includes the Tobacco 21 law, marketing restrictions, and labeling requirements.
 The biggest challenge for online retailers is robust age and identity verification.
 You must have a system that reliably confirms your customers are at least 21 years old before completing a sale.
 The FDA actively conducts inspections of online retailers and issues warning letters to those who fail to prevent sales to minors or sell unauthorized products.
 Your e-commerce platform must be built for compliance from the ground up.

-Prevent Youth Access to Your Products
+Simple Ways to Prevent Youth Access

 Ultimately, the core purpose behind most of the FDA’s sales and marketing rules is to prevent young people from accessing tobacco products.
 The federal minimum purchase age of 21 is the cornerstone of this effort, but it’s supported by a web of other regulations.
 For example, the ban on free cigarette samples and the strict limits on vending machine sales are both in place to reduce the chances of underage individuals obtaining these products.
 The restrictions on marketing are also a key part of this strategy, aiming to reduce tobacco use in young people.
 As a manufacturer or retailer, you should view every compliance decision through this lens: is this action helping to prevent youth access?
 This mindset will help you build a stronger, more resilient compliance program.